GS4: Generalizable Sparse Splatting Semantic SLAM: Introduction

-We demonstrate that GS4 achieves state-of-the-art performance across all key metrics in localization, mapping, and segmentation on the real-world benchmark ScanNet, while using only $\sim 10\%$ of Gaussians compared to prior GS SLAM methods (Fig.~\ref{fig_psnrfps}).
-Furthermore, we highlight the generalization capability of our system via zero-shot transfer to the NYUv2 and TUM RGB-D datasets, which, to the best of our knowledge, is the first demonstration of semantic SLAM generalization in a modern neural SLAM system.
+We demonstrate that GS4 achieves state-of-the-art performance across all key metrics in localization, mapping, and segmentation on the real-world benchmark ScanNet (Fig.~\ref{fig_radar}), while using only $\sim 10\%$ of Gaussians compared to prior GS SLAM methods (Fig.~\ref{fig_psnrfps}).
+Furthermore, we highlight the generalization capability of our system via zero-shot transfer to the NYUv2 and TUM RGB-D datasets, which, to the best of our knowledge, is the first demonstration of \textbf{zero-shot semantic SLAM} generalization in a modern neural SLAM system.

-In summary, our contributions are as follows: \begin{itemize} \item We propose GS4, the first generalizable Gaussian splatting semantic SLAM approach on monocular RGB-D sequences.
-Results showed that GS4 obtains state-of-the-art on real ScanNet scenes and also zero-shot generalizes to the real NYUv2 and TUM RGB-D datasets without any fine-tuning. \item Our proposed Gaussian refinement network effectively merges Gaussians from different frames into a 3D representation, while significantly reducing the number of Gaussians required to represent a scene. \item Our proposed 1-iteration Gaussian optimization significantly improves reconstruction quality with a small additional computational cost. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item We propose GS4, the first generalizable Gaussian splatting semantic SLAM approach on RGB-D sequences.
+Results showed that GS4 obtains state-of-the-art on real ScanNet and ScanNet++ scenes, and also zero-shot generalizes to the real NYUv2 and TUM RGB-D datasets without any fine-tuning. \item Our proposed Gaussian refinement network effectively merges Gaussians from different frames into a 3D representation, while significantly reducing the number of Gaussians required to represent a scene to only $10\% - 25\%$ of prior work. \item Our proposed few-iteration joint Gaussian-pose optimization significantly improves reconstruction quality with a small additional computational cost, while also slightly improving tracking accuracy when high-quality ground-truth RGB-D data are available. \end{itemize}